The simple answer

 Dry mouth can feel different from person to person.
 Some people notice a sticky or dry feeling.
 Others may feel thirsty often, have trouble chewing or swallowing dry foods, notice cracked lips, or feel burning or soreness.

 Those symptoms can have more than one cause.
-Medication effects, medical conditions, dehydration, mouth breathing, tobacco use, and other factors may be involved.
+Medication effects, health conditions, cancer treatment, or nerve injury may be involved.
+A dry feeling does not identify the cause by itself.

 Do not stop or change a medicine because your mouth feels dry unless the clinician who prescribed it tells you to.
 A dentist or doctor can help you think through safer options.